Stars Stand up in the Air - by Eric Barnum

 Our Director - A graduate of Union Pines High School (’82) in Moore County, John-Philip Mullinax received his formal training at Mars Hill College (B.M.E-‘86), studying voice with Dr. William Thomas and Dr. Susan Hensley.
 He earned his Master of Music in Conducting Performance (‘98) from the University of North Texas, in Denton, TX, studying with Dr. Hal Gibbons and Dr. Mel Ivy.
 In addition, he studied Vocal Performance at Converse College with Ms. Jane Rolandi, and Conducting Performance at Southwestern Baptist Theological Seminary in Fort Worth, TX, with Dr. Robert Burton and Dr. David Keith.
 He has performed professionally with Fort Worth Opera, Fort Worth Symphony, and Oklahoma Lyric Theatre.
 His solo appearances include Faure Requeim, Handel Messiah, Bach Magnificat, Schubert Mass in G, and Haydn Creation.

 Mr. Mullinax has held choral and keyboard teaching positions at the Performing Arts High School in Fort Worth, Texas; Pinellas County Center for the Performing Arts at Gibbs High School in St. Petersburg, Florida; and the Academy for the Visual and Performing Arts at Einstein High School, in Kensington, Maryland.
 Mr. Mullinax was the 2003 Clinician for the Pinellas All-County Middle School Chorus.
 He is currently the Director of Choral Activities at Wakefield High School in Raleigh NC and this spring he is adjunct faculty at NC State University as Conductor of the NCSU Singing Statesmen.
 From 2005-2007 he served on Wakefield High School School Improvement Committee, 2010-2014 as the Fine Arts Department Chair at Wakefield High School and from 2010 to 2012, he served as the Co-Staff Development Coordinator for the High School Choral Staff in Wake County, NC.
-Mr. Mullinax has been a presenter at NCMEA Convention on “Utilizing Technology in the Choral Classroom”and has presented school-based staff development workshops on“Incorporating Music into your Curriculum” and “Motivating Students through Instructional Gaming”.
+Mr. Mullinax has been a presenter at NCMEA Convention and regularly serves as mentor to student teachers and to new teachers in our county and state.

-Mr. Mullinax has also held many church choral director positions and currently serves as pianist / organist / director at Trinity United Methodist Church in downtown Raleigh.
+Mr. Mullinax has also held many church choral director positions and currently serves as pianist / organist / director at St. Marks United Methodist Church in Raleigh at North Hills.
 In addition, Mr. Mullinax is currently serving on the board of NC Music Educators Association as the District 11.
+This past spring (2017), Mr. Mullinax was asked by the choral director at NC State University to fill in during his sabbatical, teaching and conducting the NC Singing Statesmen.

 Mr. Mullinax's choirs have been performed at the NC ACDA conference in Greensboro, NC and at the NCMEA Music Teachers Convention in Winston-Salem, NC.
 He has also professionally conducted several community choruses since 1997 and his choirs have performed in some of the most prestigious concert halls in Fort Worth, Dallas, Tampa, Saint Petersburg Fl., San Jose, Miami, Montreal, Denver and New York.
 His conducting has been described as "gifted artistry" by the press.